ezekielcroe/Dicey/PrivacyPolicy.md

 ## 1. Introduction

-Thank you for choosing Dicey.
-This application is designed to be a powerful, private tool for Tabletop RPG designers and Game Masters.
-We believe that your gaming data is your own.
+I believe that your gaming data is your own.
 This Privacy Policy explains our practices regarding your data.

 ## 2. Data Collection and Usage

-**Dicey does not collect, store, transmit, or share any personal data.** * **100% On-Device Processing:** All dice rolls, Monte Carlo simulations, comparison snapshots, and roll history logs are generated and calculated locally on your device.
+**Dicey does not collect, store, transmit, or share any personal data.**
+* **100% On-Device Processing:** All dice rolls, Monte Carlo simulations, comparison snapshots, and roll history logs are generated and calculated locally on your device.
 * **No Accounts:** You do not need to create an account to use Dicey.
 * **No Tracking:** We do not use analytics software, crash tracking, or advertising SDKs.
 * **No External Servers:** Dicey does not connect to any external databases or servers to perform its functions.